taliajmallo/rpgs/characters/Jasskia/journal.md

 On returning to town, we found it aflame and filled with screaming villagers.
 ## Session 6
 ### May 1, 957 TODO
+While we were out, the sahuagin apparently attacked town.
+## Session 7
+### May 1, 957 TODO
 ## Campaign Notes
 ### Companions
 #### Pyraloid of Garumna - Mer-Elf Magus